• Skip to primary navigation

 1. Coconut milk tastes the best in mango overnight oats as it gives the oats a tropical flavor but you can use whichever milk you prefer.

 2. As coconut milk is thicker than any other milk, I have used ¾ cup of milk with ½ cup of oats.
 If you are using another milk, add slightly less.
-Adjust the amount of milk depending upon your consistency preference.
+Adjust the amount of milk depending on your consistency preference.

 3. More tropical fruits like pineapple, kiwi, etc can also be added to this overnight oatmeal recipe.